openvinotoolkit/nncf/docs/compression_algorithms/Pruning.md

 #### Filter pruning

 Filter pruning algorithm zeros output filters in Convolutional layers based on some filter importance criterion (filters with smaller importance are pruned).
+Not all Convolution layers in the model can be pruned.
+Such layers are determined by the model architecture.
-The framework contains three such criteria: `L1`, `L2` norm, and `Geometric Median`.
+The framework contains three filter importance criteria: `L1`, `L2` norm, and `Geometric Median`.
 Also, different schemes of pruning application are presented by different schedulers.

-#### Filter importance criterions **L1, L2**
+#### Filter importance criteria **L1, L2**

  `L1`, `L2` filter importance criteria are based on the following assumption:
 > Convolutional filters with small ![l_p](https://latex.codecogs.com/png.latex?l_p) norms do not significantly contribute to output activation values, and thus have a small impact on the final predictions of CNN models.